farrelleoin93/12-acres-beer/README.md

 **Navbar**

-The navbar is consistant on all pages throughout the website and adheres to common practices which users have come to expect from navbars, for example a dropdown appears on smaller devices.
+The navbar is consistant on all pages throughout the website and adheres to common practices which users have come to expect from navbars, for example a dropdown burger menu appears on smaller devices.

 **Search bar**